unicode-org/icu4x/docs/process/prd.md

 ICU4X offers an environment in which we are developing a new Unicode UAX#14/UAX#29 compatible segmentation API which will use the foundational [Unicode Set API](https://docs.rs/icu_uniset/0.1.0/icu_uniset/), and fit the needs of both Layout and ECMA-402.

-Google contributed an ML based segmenter model for Thai, Burmese, Khmer and Lao, that cut down data size by ~75% and increase precision.
+Google contributed an ML based segmenter model for Thai, Burmese, Khmer and Lao, that cut down data size by ~75% and increased precision.

 ### Unicode Regular Expression Needs

 Irregexp is a [Google regular expression engine](https://blog.chromium.org/2009/02/irregexp-google-chromes-new-regexp.html), used in Google and Mozilla [JS engines](https://hacks.mozilla.org/2020/06/a-new-regexp-engine-in-spidermonkey/).

-The engine uses Unicode and is linked to ICU4C, but unfortunately the alignment between JavaScript Regular Expressions and ICU4C is suboptimal leading to a problem known as [catastrophic backtracking](https://v8.dev/blog/non-backtracking-regexp).
-Mozilla is interested in investing in ICU4X Unicode Properties API to provide a [better aligned and more performant API](https://docs.google.com/document/d/1pcJc8joXpjE3sHwjPW9H1XbrCk8hKSL0IG-rzpAwNF4/edit) for irregexp needs and plans to implement the binding for irregexp to ICU4X.
+Due to the problem known as [catastrophic backtracking](https://v8.dev/blog/non-backtracking-regexp) work is underway to develop a non-backtracking based engine as part of Irregexp.
+Irregexp currently uses ICU4C, but Mozilla is interested in investing in ICU4X Unicode Properties API to provide a [better aligned and more performant API](https://docs.google.com/document/d/1pcJc8joXpjE3sHwjPW9H1XbrCk8hKSL0IG-rzpAwNF4/edit) for irregexp needs and plans to implement the binding for irregexp to ICU4X.

 ### Fuchsia